Time: one hour

 From the Beginning

-Lastly, take the escalator upstairs to the From the Beginning gallery.
-A T.rex skull sits among early sea creatures, ancient fossils and evidence of flying reptiles.
+Finally, take an atmospheric escalator ride up through the Earth sculpture, then use the stairs or lift to descend one floor to the From the Beginning gallery.
+Here, a T. rex skull sits among early sea creatures, ancient fossils and evidence of flying reptiles.

 If you need to refuel after your prehistoric tour, visit The Kitchen in the Red Zone.